mattcone/markdown-guide/_tools/modako.md

 ---
 title: Modako
 category: documents
-description: "Madoko is a fast markdown processor for writing professional articles, books, manuals, webpages and presentations, with a focus on simplicity and plain text readability."
+description: "Madoko is an application for writing professional articles and more."
 icon: modako.png
 website: https://www.madoko.net/
 ---

-[Modako](https://www.madoko.net/) is a fast markdown processor for writing professional articles, books, manuals, webpages and presentations, with a focus on simplicity and plain text readability.

-With Madoko you can write complex documents completely in markdown and get beautiful PDF and HTML output.

-Madoko is a fast javascript Markdown processor written in Koka It started out as a demo program for the new, strongly typed, Koka language and the name comes from "Markdown in Koka".
+[Modako](https://www.madoko.net/) is a fast Markdown processor for writing professional articles, books, manuals, webpages and presentations, with a focus on simplicity and plain text readability.
+You can use Modako to write complex documents in Markdown and get beautiful PDF and HTML output.
+Madoko is a Javascript Markdown processor written in Koka.
+It started out as a demo program for the new, strongly typed, Koka language and the name comes from "Markdown in Koka."

-Madoko can both be run local as a command-line program, or as a full online experience on Madoko.net with storage and collaboration through dropbox or github.
-Madoko integrates seamlessly with Dropbox, Github, and, Onedrive, and automatically synchronizes all changes in the cloud.
-This way, your document is always available anywhere from any device.
+Madoko can both be run locally as a command-line program or on Madoko.net to take advantage of storage and collaboration features.
+Madoko integrates seamlessly with Dropbox, Github, and OneDrive.
+It automatically synchronizes all changes in the cloud.
+This way, your document is always available from any device.

-The online editor can also edit files on the local disk, or run LaTeX locally, using the madoko local program.
+The online editor can also edit files on the local disk, or run LaTeX locally, using the Madoko local program.

 <img src="/assets/images/tools/modako-editor.png" class="img-fluid" style="width:70%; margin-bottom:-10px" alt="Modako editor interface">

 ### Modako Markdown Support

 Modako provides support for the following Markdown elements.
-See the Modako [Madoko Reference](http://madoko.org/reference.html) for the official documentation.
-The Madoko documentation indicates that the application generally uses John Gruber's Markdown philosophy of simplicity and focus on plain text readability.

-Madoko is fully compatible with basic [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) and passes the entire test suite.
-It also implements most extensions, like [Github flavored markdown](https://help.github.com/articles/github-flavored-markdown), [PanDoc](http://johnmacfarlane.net/pandoc), [Markdown Extra](http://michelf.ca/projects/php-markdown/extra), and [multi-markdown](http://fletcherpenney.net/multimarkdown), and it adds quite a few features itself to make it really useful for writing academic and industrial documents.
+Madoko implements extensions like [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), [pandoc](http://johnmacfarlane.net/pandoc), [Markdown Extra](http://michelf.ca/projects/php-markdown/extra), and [multi-markdown](http://fletcherpenney.net/multimarkdown), and it adds other useful features for writing academic and industrial documents.

-In Madoko, tab's are considered to be equivalent to 4 spaces.
-It is therefore best to configure your editor to view tabs as 4 spaces wide or documents may look off.
+In Madoko, tabs are considered to be equivalent to 4 spaces.
+It's best to configure your editor to view tabs as 4 spaces wide or documents may look off.

 <table class="table table-bordered" style="font-size: 14px">
   <thead class="thead-light">